josiahfee/bug-free-octo-dollop/rules.md

 ## How will we communicate difficulties with a task assigned to us
+We will use Slack to communicate and post any difficulties in the #general tab where each member can imput their thoughts on a solution.

 ## How we will back up each other to ensure that deadlines are not missed